danfma/mobx-activator/README.md

-# mobx-activator
+# reflection-info-ts-transform
-A TypeScript transformer for using Mobx 6+ without decorators.
+Typescript compiler transformer to add reflection information to our types.